smaht-dac/submitr/docs/source/installation_prerequisites.rst

 Just to make sure it installed properly try the command ``brew --version`` and it should output something like ``Homebrew 4.2.8``.
 Use ``brew help`` to see all available ``brew`` commands.

 .. tip::
-   Another common alternative to using Homebrew on Mac OS X is to use `XCode <https://developer.apple.com/xcode/>`_.
+   Another common alternative to using Homebrew on Mac OS X is to use :toplink:`XCode <https://developer.apple.com/xcode/>`.
-   If you want to go this route instead please see (for example) `Installing Python on Mac OS X via XCode <https://docs.python-guide.org/starting/install3/osx/>`_ (external link).
+   If you want to go this route instead please see (for example) :toplink:`Installing Python on Mac OS X via XCode <https://docs.python-guide.org/starting/install3/osx/>` (external link).
 In brief to get started with this use the command ``xcode-select --install``.
    Note however that this installs a `lot` of software, and it may be a lengthy process (at least in terms of time).

 Installing Python